 This list may not describe all possible side effects.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-Store at room temperature between 20 and 25 degrees C (68 and 77 degrees F).
-Keep container tightly closed (protect from moisture).
-Throw away any unused medicine after the expiration date.
+Store between 20 and 25 degrees C (68 and 77 degrees F).
+Get rid of any unused medication after the expiration date.

 To get rid of medications that are no longer needed or have expired:

 You can take rosuvastatin at any time of the day.
 But healthcare providers often prefer that you take statins before bedtime.
 This is because statins interfere with the process of making cholesterol in your liver.
 This process happens at night.
 Take rosuvastatin at the same time each day.

 You can expect to take rosuvastatin for the rest of your life.
 You have to keep taking it in order for it to keep working.

 People who took part in clinical studies for rosuvastatin didn’t report weight gain.
 But many did have sore muscles and/or a lack of energy that could limit their ability to exercise.